The online Comment window has expired

 • Default_avatar

-Sylvia Dawson over 1 year ago
+Sylvia Dawson about 2 years ago

 I am writing to urge you not to cut funding to the Milwaukee Public Library.
 The library has always been an important and vital part of the the community, especially during the pandemic.
 It has not only served as an educational resource, but a safe haven to so many disadvantaged residents.
 I understand that difficult decisions must be made to the city's budget, but cutting library funding is detrimental to our community.
 Please don't let that happen.
 Who else is going to step up and provide the same abundance of resources that the library provides to ALL for FREE???